stock-master/telegram-support-bot/README.md

 # Support team must reply to "bot reply", not to original user forwarded message
 # Customize message for support team here:
 REPLY_TO_THIS_MESSAGE=User above don't allow forward his messages.
 Reply to this message.
-# If support reply to forwarded messages with hidded sender, bor warns with next error:
+# If support reply to forwarded messages with hidded sender, bot warns with next error:
 WRONG_REPLY=User above don't allow forward his messages.
 You must reply to bot reply under user forwarded message.

 ```